-&lt;sup>7 The restricted time span for the analysis is dictated by the availability of data on occupations in the LFS.
-While harmonized microdata is available for some countries since 1983, information on occupation are missing before 1995 for many countries.
+6 The restricted time span for the analysis is dictated by the availability of data on occupations in the LFS.
+While harmonized microdata are available for some countries since 1983, information on occupations is missing before 1995 for many countries.